Game Development

 Collecting Useful Data for Live Ops

-Another advantage of Live Ops is the ability it gives you to collect valuable data about your users’ behaviors, preferences, and interests.
-This data can then be used by developers and producers when making decisions about future content updates or features for games - all with the aim of making sure that their games remain fresh, interesting, and relevant for longer periods of time.
+Another advantage of Live Ops is the ability it gives you to collect valuable data about your users’ behaviors, preferences, and interests through real time analytics.
+This data can then be used to make data driven decisions about future content updates or features for games - all with the aim of making sure that their games remain fresh, interesting, and relevant for longer periods of time.

-With the collect data, you do A/B testing to effectively game out game play enhancements and make more informed decisions about how best to move forward with future updates or expansions.
+With the collected data, you do A/B testing to effectively game out game play enhancements and make more informed decisions about how best to move forward with future updates or expansions.

 Before you release new bundles, roll out new game-play content, do promotions or hold events you should A/B test the idea.
 This is because, as with anything else, it’s impossible to know how players will respond unless you test.
 With A/B testing you can compare the performance of two versions of a game feature or content update and measure which one performs better.